 In Jèrriais language the word "hougue" means - mound but "bie" - homestead.
 Thus the name means: "homestead near the mound".
 Another explanation though is linked to the legend - this mound was named La Hougue Hambye.
 Later it was shortened to La Hougue Bie.

 Hill with medieval chapels

 In medieval times this steep, grass covered mound was used to build a chapel on the top of it.
-First chapel was built circa 12th century.
+First chapel was built around the 12th century.
 Judging from its location (walls of chapel are above the walls of passage grave under it), the builders knew about the passage below the church.

 Currently on the top of this mound is located one elongated building.
-This structure is built in 16th century or later.
+This structure is built in the 16th century or later.